-A common approach to handle function calls (henceforth, called users' requests or tasks) in BaaS is to gather the requests from all triggering sources (\eg API calls, timer, and events) into a central queue.
+A common approach to handle function calls (henceforth, called \emph{users' requests} or \emph{tasks}) in BaaS is to gather the requests from all triggering sources (\eg API calls, timer, and events) into a central queue.
 Then, a resource allocator maps these requests to scalable pools of computing resources.
-To isolate the requests from each other and to avoid the side-effects of using shared resources, often, some form of task sandboxing, such as containers or micro Virtual Machines (\eg Firecracker VM \cite{agache2020firecracker}), is employed.
+To isolate the requests from each other and to avoid the side effects of using shared resources, often, some forms of task sandboxing, such as containers or micro Virtual Machines (\eg Firecracker VM \cite{agache2020firecracker}), are employed.